The Japan fact sheet comprises a quick rundown of the most important facts and figures about Japan.

 - Appointment of the Prime Minister as designated by the Diet and the Chief Justice of the Supreme Court

-- The advice and approval of the Cabinet is required for all acts of the Emperor in matters of State, and the Cabinet is responsible for them (Constitution, Article 3).
+- The advice and approval of the Cabinet are required for all acts of the Emperor in matters of State, and the Cabinet is responsible for them (Constitution, Article 3).

-- Promulgation of amendments of the Constitution, laws, cabinet orders, and treaties
+- Promulgation of amendments to the Constitution, laws, cabinet orders, and treaties

 - Convocation of the Diet